solo10010/http2shell/readme.md

 ## ⚠️ Security notice:
-Run HTTP2Shell only in trusted environments.
+  - Run HTTP2Shell only in trusted environments.
 Never expose it directly to the public internet without additional protections (firewall, VPN, reverse proxy, IP filtering).
+  - `/execf` allows arbitrary command execution.
+  Run HTTP2Shell **only in trusted environments** and never expose it directly to the public internet.